Needs Of A MicroBusiness

-It didn’t take long before I realized I didn’t fit into the “small business” category.
-By definition, a small business is a company with 50 employees or less.
-Compared to my little operation, that sounds like BIG business.
-At one point I had 3 part-time employees, but for most of the time, I was the only one operating my business.
+It didn’t take long before I realized I didn’t fit into the typical “small business” category.
+By definition, a small business is a company with up to 500 employees!
+Compared to my little operation, that sounded like BIG business.
+At one point I had 3 part-time employees, but for most of the time, I was the only one operating my boutique.
+(And now I’m a solopreneur with a service-based business.)

 I wasn’t a small business, I was a MICRO business.